dragoon72/cpp-zero-to-hero-tips/content /header-files.md

-# 1. <iostream> :
+# 1. iostream

 Used for input and output

 Used for:

-cout → print output
+1)cout → print output

-cin → take input
+2)cin → take input

-endl → new line
+3)endl → new line

-cerr → error output
+4)cerr → error output